wgslr/getting-started/README.md

 - `--provider-data-dir` to set directory where provider will store users raw data
 - `--provider-conf-dir` to set a directory where provider will configuration its files

-Additionaly we provider a `--set-lat-log` that tries to deduce the lattitude and longtitude of you machine.
-Those coordinates are used in Onezoen to display your provider on a world map.
+Additionally we provider a `--set-lat-log` that tries to deduce the latitude and longitude of you machine.
+Those coordinates are used in Onezone to display your provider on a world map.
 This flag works with all scenarios except those that use Onepanel for installation process (2.1 and 3.1).

 Example do advance setup of Oneprovider: